maxlampe/FrogGAN/README.md

 [ManBroDude](https://manbrodude.art/) aka [smalllebowsky](https://www.reddit.com/user/SmallLebowsky/) on _Reddit_.

-The target dataset was of small size (< 500 images with large variety) and to compensate, I pre-trained the networks on a larger dataset of japanese style comic faces (about 110k images) using transfer learning before adjusting all layers during fine-tuning.
-From multiple tried training adjustments, label smoothing yielded the best results.
+The target dataset was of small size (< 500 images with large variety) and to compensate, I pre-trained the networks on a larger dataset of Japanese style comic faces (about 110k images) using transfer learning before adjusting all layers during fine-tuning.
+From multiple tried training approaches, label smoothing yielded the best results.
 For hyper parameter optimization, _Frechet-Inception-Distance_ (FID) was used as objective value.
 Experimental data augmentations (segmentation of object with and without background) together with regular data augmentations (randomized crops, flips, rotations, shearing, brightness and contrast fluctuations) have been applied.